ashinshanly/ashinshanly/README.md

 ---

-**Code is poetry, and backend is where the magic happens.
-Let’s create something extraordinary!**
+**Code is magic, backend is where it's cast.
+Let's create something extraordinary!**